 Virtual International Day of the Midwife (VIDM) is a 24-hour FREE ONLINE CONFERENCE centred on 5th May 2020 for midwives and anyone interested in childbirth.
 VIDM 2020 celebrates the International Year of the Midwife

 The call for VIDM 2020 volunteer facilitators is now open.

 VIDM facilitators are the foundation of our success.
 We simply could not do what we do without the support of these outstanding volunteers.
-Good news!
-The call for facilitators has been extended, now closes 16 March 2019.
+The call for facilitators closes 01 February 2020.
 Sign up now!

 What does a VIDM facilitator do?